-'''

-openssl rsa -in company.key -check

-openssl rsa -in vault.key -check
+openssl rsa -in company.key -check openssl rsa -in vault.key -check openssl req -x509 -new -nodes -key company.key -sha256 -days 365 -out company.crt

-'''

 2. Create the company CA certificate.

 Use the following command to create a company CA certificate file named company.crt that is valid for 365 days (enter the command on a single line):